Security Headers Scanner

 1. Navigate to your page configuration

-2. Click the toggle "Set Up Headers"
+2. Enable the toggle "Scan Headers"

 3. Select the security headers you want to monitor (up to 16 available).
 For more information about our available headers please go to Supported Security Headers